godot-dabz/wdi_attendance/Readme.md

 ## A student
 1. can log in
 1. can see his late/excused/unexcused absences
+1. can send a text to excuse hiself for an absence

 ## A Producer
 1. can log in